 Animal Welfare and Alternatives

-At Procter & Gamble we believe the elimination of animal testing is the right thing to do.
+At P&G, we believe that eliminating animal testing is the right thing to do.

-P&G does not test its products or ingredients on animals anywhere in the world, unless required by law.
-We will continue to develop non-animal alternative tests and work with regulators around the world to ultimately end testing involving animals.
+We do not test our products or ingredients on animals anywhere in the world unless required by law.
+We will continue to develop non-animal alternative tests, and work with regulators around the world to ultimately end testing involving animals.

-We have developed over 50 alternative, non-animal testing methods and invested more than $370 million in finding alternatives.
+We’ve developed over 50 alternative, non-animal testing methods, and have invested more than $370 million in finding alternatives.

-We work with leading independent and industry experts in the field of alternatives research, and we partner with leading animal protection groups, such as the Humane Society of the US, to promote alternative research methods and regulatory acceptance of alternatives.
+We work with leading independent and industry experts in the field of alternatives research, and partner with leading animal protection groups such as the Humane Society of the U.S., to promote alternative research methods and regulatory acceptance of alternatives.

 Learn more about our efforts:

 P&G secures approval for first non-animal alternative to skin allergy testing